sighupio/fury-kubernetes-ingress/katalog/dual-nginx/README.md

 - Maximum allowed size of the client request body: `10m`
 - HTTP status code used in redirects: `301`
 - Metrics are scraped by Prometheus every `10s`
+- Validating Admission webhook that validates an ingress definition does not break NGINX configuration.

 ## Deployment